temporalio/sdk-dotnet/README.md

   * `Dynamic = true` can be set for the query which makes the query a dynamic query meaning it will be called when no other queries match.
 The call must accept a `string` for the query name and `Temporalio.Converters.IRawValue[]` for the arguments.
 Only one dynamic query may be present on a workflow.
+* `[WorkflowUpdate]` attribute may be present on any public method that handles updates.
+  * Update methods must return a `Task` (can be a `Task<Result>`).
+  * The attribute can have a string argument for the update name.
+Otherwise the name is defaulted to the unqualified method name with `Async` trimmed off the end if it is present.
+  * This attribute is not inherited and therefore must be explicitly set on any override.
+  * `Dynamic = true` can be set for the update which makes the update a dynamic update meaning it will be called when no other updates match.
+The call must accept a `string` for the update name and `Temporalio.Converters.IRawValue[]` for the arguments.
+Only one dynamic update may be present on a workflow.
+  * A validator method can be created that is marked with the `[WorkflowUpdateValidator(nameof(MyUpdateMethod))]` attribute.
+It must be `void` but accept the exact same parameters as the update method.
+This must be a read-only method and if an exception is thrown, the update is failed without being stored in history.

 ##### Workflow Inheritance